hiyaleejohnson/jekyll-now/_posts/2022-1-11-ctf-exhibit-solution.md

 ### Conclusion
 This CTF was a lot less CTF-like than previous ones and focused on security misconfigurations and deviations from best practice:
 * Framework Misconfiguration.
-* Information Disclosure (via comments, meaningfuly named parameters, meaningful API paths and meaningful error information).
+* Information Disclosure (via comments, meaningfully named parameters, meaningful API paths and meaningful error information).
 * Multiple versions of APIs remain place.
 * Server misconfiguration does not limit HTTP methods.
 * Server misconfiguration uses passwords for SFTP instead of key.